Mac and Me: Development

-Producer R. J. Louis had previously worked on advertising campaigns with McDonald's and had an association with their charitable arm Ronald McDonald House Charities (RMHC).
-He explained that at the time Ronald McDonald was "even more [well-known] than Santa Claus", but that E.T. was close behind and thus felt that the next "generation" needed an E.T. of their own.
-Louis was required to negotiate the rights to use the McDonald's brand and its elements within the film.
+Producer R.J.
+Louis had previously worked on advertising campaigns with McDonald's and had an association with their charitable arm Ronald McDonald House Charities (RMHC).
+He explained that at the time Ronald McDonald was "even more [well-known] than Santa Claus", but that E.T. was close behind and thus felt that the next "generation" needed an E.T. the Extra-terrestrial of their own.
+Louis was required to negotiate rights to use the McDonald's brand and its elements within the film.
 He pitched the project as a cross-promotional endeavor which could be promoted at its restaurants, and with its profits helping to support RMHC.

-Some have reported that the film was—at least partially—financed by McDonald's, which Louis denies.
+Some have reported that the film was at least partially financed by McDonald's, which Louis denies.
 However, he did receive funding from Golden State Foods, a food service distributor whose only client was McDonald's.
-Despite McDonald's specifying that they did not want Ronald McDonald to appear in the film, he nonetheless appeared in a scene set at a McDonald's which featured an extended dance sequence.
-The character also appeared in the theatrical trailer.
+Despite McDonald's specifying that they did not want Ronald McDonald to appear in the film, the character, played by Squire Fridell, nonetheless appeared in a scene set at a McDonald's which featured an extended dance sequence.
+The character also appeared in footage filmed exclusively for the theatrical trailer.

 Louis noted that he was one of the first to leverage the chain as a platform for promoting films (Disney would later enter into a long-term deal with McDonald's to cross-promote properties including their classic films through in-store campaigns such as Happy Meals, although that relationship ended in May 2006, amid pressure to reduce the promotion of junk food to children).

 Despite this, Louis remarked that he was "still the only person in the universe that ever had the exclusive motion picture rights to the McDonald's trademark, their actors, their characters and the whole company."